The Hornecourt Wood spring walk on Harewoods Estate

 Continue to follow the path at the bottom of the wood, passing over a couple of footbridges.

-The path will start ascending, with a few smaller paths turning off to your left.
+The path will start to ascend, with a few smaller paths turning off to your left.
+Where it forks by an old tree trunk, take the path to the right.

 Keep on the main path until you reach a small bench made of part of the trunk of the tree.
 Keep this on your left, and head straight up the hill with the field on your left.
 After around 100m, you’ll reach the corner of the wood where you first entered (point 4).
 At this stage retrace your steps out into the field and cross back over to Wilmots Lane, where you can then follow Gayhouse Lane, past the windmill, back to the car park.